-The Sarah Scaife Foundation was founded by its namesake and Richard’s mother.
-It adopted its present name in 1974, and has focused on conservative policy issues.
-According to its website, the foundation’s grants are “primarily directed toward public policy programs that address major domestic and international issues,” with “no geographical restrictions.”
+PROFILE: The Sarah Scaife Foundation is one of several philanthropic vehicles associated with the late Richard Mellon Scaife.
+Its adopted its present name in 1974, and focuses on conservative policy issues.
+According to its website, the foundation’s grants are “primarily directed toward public policy programs that address major domestic and international issues” with “no geographical restrictions.”

 The foundation’s higher education grantmaking is broad and largely undefined.
 However, its conservative grantmaking often benefits higher education work in public policy, law, and economics research.
 The Scaife Foundation's annual list of grantees includes a long list of public policy outfits, including the American Enterprise Institute, the American Foreign Policy Council, the Claremont Institute for the Study of StatesmanshCarnegie Mellon University (toward public policy studies), the Missouri State University Foundation (toward the school's Department of Defense and Strategic Studies), Princeton University's James Madison Program in American Ideals and Institutions, Tufts University's Fletcher School of Law and Diplomacy, the University of Chicago's Coase-Sandor Institute for Law and Economics, and the Mercatus Center at George Mason University.
 On a smaller scale, Scaife has also funded the University of Kentucky's Albert B. Chandler Hospital Auditorium, and Scaife’s alma mater, the University of Pittsburgh.